James Graham Brown Honors Program

 Honors students are initially appointed as Honors Scholars.
 During this period of the program, students must complete the minimum requirements of two Honors Seminars and one full year (90 hours) of Community Service.
 Every student must fulfill an Honors Program every semester (Seminar or Service or Fellowship as detailed below).

-Community Service Experience is a social service program based within the College's service learning mission.
-The Honors Program has its own Tutoring/Mentoring Program in conjunction with the Sixth District School in nearby Covington, Kentucky.
-Many Honors students participate in the Sixth District Program but other Community Service options are available through Sociology (SOC 206) or through other Departments.
+Community Service Experience is a service program based within the College's service learning mission.
+The Honors Program has its own Tutoring/Mentoring Program in conjunction with John G. Carlisle Elementary School in nearby Covington, Kentucky.
+Many Honors students participate in the tutoring Program but other Community Service options are available.
 Community Service is possible concurrently with the Honors Seminar or Fellowship Experience.

 Additionally JGB Honors Program students will be expected to participate in all Honors Program activities such as a welcome luncheon, the Camp Joy Weekend, the leadership workshops, lectures, and cultural opportunities.